affiliate disclosure

 GTmetrics is a website performance and page speed testing tool developed by Carbon360.
 It is one of the few tools, along with Pingdom, webpage test, and Web.dev, trusted and used by millions of marketers worldwide.

-Initially, GTmetrics uses the page speed and Yslow libraries data to run in-depth website URL performance and page speed analysis.
+Initially, GTmetrics uses data from the Page Speed and YSlow libraries to perform in-depth analyses of website URL performance and page speed.

-But since the upgrade in 2020, Google Lighthouse (the industry standard for web performance) has now powered GTmetrics to run analytics of your website page experience and speed index breakdown.
+However, since the 2020 upgrade, Google Lighthouse (the industry standard for web performance) has powered GTmetrics to analyze your website’s page experience and speed index breakdown.

 GTmetrics uses grades and scores.
 Also, it presents a description of what’s slowing down your website pages and possible optimization recommendations.

-You can use GTmetrics to diagnose, pinpoint, and follow its recommendations to provide solutions to your slow website.
+You can use GTmetrics to diagnose issues, pinpoint problems, and follow its recommendations to speed up your slow website.

-GTmetrics checks your website performance and page speed from multiple server locations – 67 servers from 22 locations worldwide.
+GTmetrics checks your website performance and page speed across 67 servers in 22 locations worldwide.

-To learn more about the new GTmetrics Google LigthHouse reports, read the official announcement on the blog.
+To learn more about the new GTmetrics Google Lighthouse reports, read the official announcement on the blog.

 As with most page speed and website performance analytics tools that use the Google Lighthouse data, you should expect real-world page load observations.

-The performance score for most page speed and performance testing tools using Google Lighthouse data should be similar.
-But you may see a slightly different performance test report in a particular scenario.
+The performance scores from most page speed and performance testing tools, as reported by Google Lighthouse, should be similar.
+However, you may see a slightly different performance test report in a particular scenario.

-This is due to many factors, such as latency, network conditions, server location, browser, etc. Performance scores and speed tests will vary from tool to tool because of the difference in testing methodologies and configurations.
+This is due to many factors, such as latency, network conditions, server location and browser.
+Performance scores and speed tests will vary from tool to tool due to differences in testing methodologies and configurations.

 Now that you know GTmetrics, you must learn how these web pages perform before and after the performance optimization strategies.